ad-freiburg/qlever/README.md

 # Quickstart and documentation

-To get started with QLever you may use our native packages released for [Debian, Ubuntu](https://docs.qlever.dev/quickstart/#debian-and-ubuntu) and [macOS](https://docs.qlever.dev/quickstart/#macos-apple-silicon).
-Additionally, a platform-independent version of QLever is available as an [image for Docker and Podman](https://hub.docker.com/r/adfreiburg/qlever), which can be used through our Python-based `qlever` command-line interface (CLI).
+To get started with QLever, use our native packages released for [Debian, Ubuntu](https://docs.qlever.dev/quickstart/#debian-and-ubuntu) and [macOS](https://docs.qlever.dev/quickstart/#macos-apple-silicon).
+Additionally, a platform-independent version of QLever is available as an [image for Docker and Podman](https://hub.docker.com/r/adfreiburg/qlever).
+Whether you use the native packages or the Docker/Podman image, everything related to QLever can be controlled via a single command-line tool `qlever`.
 Please refer to our [Quickstart documentation](https://docs.qlever.dev/quickstart/) for details.

 For the official documentation, see [docs.qlever.dev](https://docs.qlever.dev/).
-Additional information can also be found in the [QLever Wiki](https://github.com/ad-freiburg/qlever/wiki).
+Additional information (though potentially outdated) can be found on the [QLever Wiki](https://github.com/ad-freiburg/qlever/wiki).